hschne/rails-mini-profiler/README.md

 ### Profiling in Production

-Rails Mini Profiler is not intended for performance reporting.
-There are other tools for that ( [Skylight](https://www.skylight.io/), [New Relic](https://newrelic.com/), [DataDog](https://www.datadoghq.com/)...).
+Rails Mini Profiler is not intended for performance monitoring.
+There are other tools for that ( [RorVsWild](https://www.rorvswild.com/), [AppSignal](https://www.appsignal.com/), [Skylight](https://www.skylight.io/), [New Relic](https://newrelic.com/), [DataDog](https://www.datadoghq.com/)...).
 But you can still use RMP in production to profile specific requests.

-Per default, *no requests will be profiled* in production, and the Rails Mini Profiler UI will be inaccessible.
+Per default, _no requests will be profiled_ in production, and the Rails Mini Profiler UI will be inaccessible.

 #### Enabling Profiling